Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

 As far as gifts go, I’m always happy with a nice notebook, given that I fill up close to a dozen per year.
 Truly, what journaling or handwriting enthusiast doesn’t appreciate great paper, or a nice cover to hold said paper?
 I’ve never had an unsuccessful gifting experience with a quality notebook or journal.

 Refillable Notebook Covers.
 A quality notebook cover can be refilled and reused for years.
 We’ve grown this product category significantly over the past year, bringing in German manufacturer Roterfaden and their range of Taschenbegleiter (“Bag Companion”) organizers with a versatile clip-based system.
 Another classic option is a Traveler’s Notebook, which comes perfectly packaged in a “Starter Kit” suitable for gifting.
-You can also select from a wide range of refills, including diaries/calendars, specialty papers for art and crafts, the unique “B-Sides and Rarities” collection, as well as accessories including sticky notes and folders.
+You can also select from a wide range of refills, including diaries/calendars, specialty papers for art and crafts, and accessories including sticky notes and folders.
 Similarly, the “MD” line of notebooks from Japanese stationery company Midori are excellent notebooks that come in a range of sizes (including the unique “B6 Slim” that everyone asks me about), and Midori also makes notebook covers in both natural goat leather AND a durable Japanese paper that takes on a unique texture as it ages.

 Lochby Cases for the Writer on the Go.
 Lochby makes a wide range of durable, waxed canvas goods suitable for carrying stationery and more.
 While the Field Journal is what originally caught my eye, the Quattro Four-Pen Case, Tool Roll, and Venture Pouch are all excellent gift ideas, with the latter two useful for carrying more than stationery!